emberjs/rfcs/text/0000-new-test-waiters.md

 This new test waiters system has been through multiple iterations of refinement, and is in use and integrated with the test isolation validation system.
 Furthermore, it is backwards compatible with the old test waiters system, allowing applications and addons to gradually migrate to using the new system.

-## Deprecating the old test waiters
+## Compatibility

+With the addition of `ember-test-waiters` as the default, older test waiters continue to work.
+Specifically:

+- `registerWaiter` continues to work, and is not deprecated
+- addons using `ember-test-waiters` work _even if consumed in applications that do not use a new enough `ember-test-helpers` version_ (they won't get additional output via test isolation validation such as test waiter names or stack traces)

-The old test waiters system will be deprecated in its own deprecation RFC.
+The old test waiters system ultimately should be deprecated in its own deprecation RFC.

 # How We Teach This

 This new test waiters system should be included in the Ember guide's testing section.
 Information and examples should be provided to allow users to correctly author asynchronous code that can be correctly managed by the testing system.

+Specifically, calling this out in a separate section will allow readers to

 # Drawbacks